monperrus/smallest-java-ci/README.md

 Notes:
 * by default, Github delivers a `push` JSON payload, documented here: <https://developer.github.com/v3/activity/events/types/#pushevent>, this information can be used to get interesting information about the commit that has just been pushed.

-### Keep the history of the past builds
+### View history of past builds
-We have a JSON file and HTML file to keep the history.
 The history data is stored in data.json.
-To see the history, you can click the html file called History.html in Build_History folder.
+To see the history, you can click the html file called History.html in the Build_History folder.
 The html page contains a list of URLs.
-By clicking each of them, you will see the history of that build.
+By clicking each of them, you will see the log of that build.